 The Big Island is the youngest island in the archipelago.
-On the Big Island, Mauna Kea is the highest mountain in the state, rising gently from sea level to 13,796 feet (Figure 4).
+On the Big Island, Mauna Loa, or "Long Mountain," is the highest mountain in the state, rising gently from sea level to 13,680 feet (Figure 4).
 The Island of Hawai'i has rich, young volcanic soils, and many portions of the island are still so porous that they do not support perennial streams.